-Adoption is the process through which a child becomes the lawful child of his adoptive parents and have all the rights and responsibility of a biological child.
-Any orphan, surrendered or abandoned child, declared legally free for adoption by the Child Welfare Committee is eligible for adoption.
-NRI parents who want to adopt a child, have to go to an Agency in the Country where they reside, No direct communication with Indian Orphanage is possible.
+Adoption is the process through which a child becomes the lawful child of his adoptive parents and has all the rights and responsibility of a biological child.
+Any orphan surrendered or abandoned child, declared legally free for adoption by the Child Welfare Committee is eligible for adoption.
+NRI parents who want to adopt a child, have to go to an Agency in the country where they reside, No direct communication with the Indian Orphanage is possible.

-In the USA, Inter-country adoptions are not allowed if both parents are NRIs, According to US laws if the NRIs want to adopt from India, The case would be under Indian adoption and visa are given only after the child lived in the USA for over two years.
-In Such case, Indian parents need to issue a tourist visa after every six months.
+In the USA, Inter-country adoptions are not allowed if both parents are NRIs.
+According to US laws if the NRIs want to adopt from India, The case would be under Indian adoption and visas are given only after the child lived in the USA for over two years.
+In such a case, Indian parents need to issue a tourist visa after every six months.
 CARA CEO Lieutenant Colonel Mr Deepak said, “CARA has written to officials in the American Embassy”.
-Here we are going to share International Adoption Process in India for NRIs and OCIs:-
+Here we are going to share the International Adoption Process in India for NRIs and OCIs:-

 - The NRIs, OCI couple will have to visit the Authorised Foreign Adoption Agency of their Area first.
 Follow the guidelines and steps.
-CARA representative also provides help in preparation of Home Study Report and other Process.
+CARA representatives also provide help in the preparation of the Home Study Report and other Process.
 If there is no Authorised Foreign Adoption Agency in your country or area the adoptive parents can approach the Government Department or Indian diplomatic mission concerned in that country for the purpose.

-- Once you have submitted the application, The Authorised Foreign Adoption Agency or Central Authority will identify the eligibility of prospective adoptive parents for the adoption of a child, Will help to complete Home Study report and then registration process in the format along with required Documents.
+- Once you have submitted the application, The Authorised Foreign Adoption Agency or Central Authority will identify the eligibility of prospective adoptive parents for the adoption of a child, Will help to complete the Home Study report and then the registration process in the format along with the required documents.

 - Once Adoptive Parents get registered and submitted their documents their seniority will be counted from the date of registration or submission date of documents.

 - The Distt.
-Level Child Adoption Resource Information and Guidance System will forward two profiles of children in one or two referral.
+Level Child Adoption Resource Information and Guidance System will forward two profiles of children in one or two referrals.
 These profiles and Referrals further forwarded to the adoptive parents.

 - The adoptive parents may reserve one of the referred children within ninety-six hours.
 In case the adoptive parents fail to reserve any of the children within ninety-six hours, then the profiles of both the children shall stand automatically withdrawn.